ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 ### What is considered "staff" as far as tournament management goes? {#what-is-considered-staff}

-We consider referees, mappool selectors, mappool playtesters, judges, team organisers, or any other form of managerial position directly involved in the maintenance and operation of a tournament to be a part of its staff.
+If a user has access to information that could conceivably influence the outcome of the tournament/contest, they are considered staff.
+To clarify, we consider organisers, referees, mappool selectors, mappool playtesters, custom mappers, judges, or any other form of managerial position directly involved in the maintenance and operation of the tournament/contest to be a part of its staff.
+This list is not exhaustive—if you have any doubts, please contact [tournaments@ppy.sh](mailto:tournaments@ppy.sh).

-Commentators and streamers are not considered by us as staff, and may play or interact in tournaments freely so long as they are not directly involved in any managerial aspect of running the tournament or violate anything mentioned above.
+Commentators, streamers, and graphic designers are designated as **helpers**, and may participate in tournaments/contests freely so long as they are not directly involved in any organisational aspect of the tournament/contest.

+Participants who have been eliminated from the tournament/contest may not be enlisted as staff or assist in any organisational capacity **with the sole exception** of setting replays for mappool showcases.

 We have historically had issues where unscrupulous organisers have geared tournaments specifically (i.e. picked maps they're familiar with, adjusted seeds/brackets, etc.) to farm profile badges for themselves and their friends.
 While we understand that most groups will not do this, we must enforce this restriction to keep things fair for everyone.

 ### Can a player who has been eliminated from play in my tournament join the staff after the fact and not cause problems? {#player-join-staff}

-If we are going by the above definition of "staff", then the answer is no. The role they would assume could conceivably influence the outcome of the tournament.
-A player may conclude play in your tournament and join as a commentator, for example, but not as a referee, organiser, or anything further.
+Staff—no. Helper—yes.

 ### What should I do if a player in my tournament gets restricted? {#player-restriction}